iiab/iiab-factory/box/rpi/iiab-imager/README.md

 ```
 6. "rpi/iiab-imager/upload.py <image filename.zip>" uploads the image to archive.org, sets the metadata at archive.org, and adds the image metadata and url to the json files that specify the "Released" and "Experimental" sub menus.
 1. The "Released" menu is the default target for a new image.
 The "Experimental" menu is targeted by using the "-e" flag.
+1. The rpi/iiab-imager/toplevel.py refreshes the top level menu items from Raspberry Pi Foundation site, and adds the IIAB **Released** and **Experimental** menu items.